cpb/the_wizard_of_api/README.md

 * PUT /api/dorothy/home
 * DELETE /api/witches

-Each are satisifed by TheWizardOfApi.
+are satisifed by TheWizardOfApi.
 You can customize the mount point in your Rackup file like so:

      use TheWizardOfApi, mount: "/kansas"